SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 Now we can send the reply message.

-We must send it to the temporary queue that was created by the requestor for it.
-Because of the way the Apache Qpid JMS implemented it, we need create an instance of the the `org.apache.qpid.jms.JmsTemporaryQueue` class for the reply destination and assign it name from the request `JMSReplyTo` property.
+We must send it to the temporary queue that was created by the requestor.
+We need to create an instance of the `org.apache.qpid.jms.JmsTemporaryQueue` class for the reply destination and assign it a name from the request `JMSReplyTo` property because of the Apache Qpid JMS implementation.

 *SimpleReplier.java*
 ~~~java